-The Pro 5000 has all of the features of the Pro 2000 but adds a 7" Smart HD touch screen display, a 4.0 CHP motor and an additional 6 workouts for a total of 38.
+The Pro 5000 has all of the features of the Pro 2000 but adds a stronger 3.75 CHP motor and larger rollers. (possibly discontinued)

-The Pro 9000 has all of the same features of the Pro 5000 but adds a 10" Smart HD touch screen and 40 workout programs in total.
+The Pro 9000 has all of the same features of the Pro 5000 but adds a 22" Smart HD touch screen.

 As far as the rest of the ProForm treadmill lineup, you have two other series: the Performance Series and the Power Series.

-The Performance Series consists of the 400i and 600i, two entry level treadmills built for very light use featuring weaker motors, less advanced cushioning and lower incline levels than the Pro Series treadmills.
+The City Series consists of the City L6, an entry level treadmill built for very light use featuring a weaker motor, less advanced cushioning and lower incline levels than the Pro Series treadmills.

-The Power Series, which includes the Power 995i and 1295i, sits right in the middle of the Performance and Pro Series, with more features and capabilities than the 400i and 600i, but not nearly as many as the Pro 9000 and the other Pro treadmills.
+The Carbon Series, which includes the Carbon T7 and Carbon T10, sits right in the middle of the City and Pro Series, with more features and capabilities than the City L6, but not nearly as many as the Pro 9000 and the other Pro treadmills.